Magdalen Society of Philadelphia

-The Magdalen Society of Philadelphia was a private charitable organization founded in 1800 to redeem prostitutes and other "fallen" women.
-This was the first association in the United States that sought to rescue and reform wayward women.
-A number of local clergymen and citizens affiliated with Quaker, Episcopal and Presbyterian denominations met to form the Society.
-Bishop William White, the nation's highest-ranking Episcopal bishop, was the first president of the Society, which officially incorporated in 1802.
+The Magdalen Society of Philadelphia was a private charitable organization founded in 1800 to redeem prostitutes and other "fallen women".
+The society was the first association in the United States that sought to rescue and reform wayward women.
+Several local clergymen and citizens affiliated with Quaker, Episcopal and Presbyterian denominations met to form the society.
+Bishop William White, the nation's highest-ranking Episcopal bishop, was the first president of the society, which incorporated in 1802.
 The organization was based on Magdalen hospitals in England and Ireland, which were named for Mary Magdalene.
-Similarly designated groups were soon started in other American cities in the early 19th century.
+Similar organizations were soon started in other American cities in the early 19th century.

 Background

-The Magdalen Society of Philadelphia, a private charitable organization was founded in 1807.
+The Magdalen Society of Philadelphia, a private charitable organization, was founded in 1807.
 The stated purpose of Philadelphia's Magdalen Society was "restoring to the paths of virtue those unhappy females who in unguarded hours have been robbed of their innocence."
 The president of the Society was Bishop William White, rector of Christ Church; the vice-president was Robert Wharton, mayor of Philadelphia.

+While many women's societies existed then, The Magdalen Society stood out in believing that "fallen" women could be rehabilitated and returned to society to live successful lives.
+One such woman was Elizabeth Ogden.
+After her stay at The Magdalen Society, Elizabeth went on to open a school.
+In other societies, women followed this same path, marrying into better families and finding new ways to contribute to society.
+Not every woman experienced a lifestyle change like Elizabeth, but if they wanted access to other options, the Magdalen Society was easy to access.
+This was especially important for those who turned to prostitution and other illegal means of living because they had no other choice.